webrtcHacks/adapter/README.md

 Include the file that suits your need in your project.

 ## Development ##
-Detailed information on developing in the [webrtc](https://github.com/webrtc) github repo can be found in the [WebRTC GitHub repo developer's guide](https://docs.google.com/document/d/1tn1t6LW2ffzGuYTK3366w1fhTkkzsSvHsBnOHoDfRzY/edit?pli=1#heading=h.e3366rrgmkdk).

-Head over to [test/README.md](https://github.com/webrtc/adapter/blob/gh-pages/test/README.md) and get started developing.
+Head over to [test/README.md](https://github.com/webrtcHacks/adapter/blob/gh-pages/test/README.md) and get started developing.

 ## Publish a new version ##
 * Go to the adapter repository root directory